TwistedTail/Daktank-Server-Rules/RULES.md

 3. You may only use DakTank mobility components to propel DakTank contraptions.
 This is a SEVERE offense.
 4. Do not engage in combat from an area that'd be otherwise unreachable without noclipping or teleporting.
 This is a MODERATE offense.
 	1. Good examples of cases where this rule applies are unreachable roof tops and the insides of the world.
+	2. Any underwater area will also be considered unreachable due to the vast advantage it provides during combat.
 5. Do not intentionally spawn behind other combatants.
 This is a MODERATE offense.
 6. Do not intentionally spawn kill other players in any way.
 This is a MODERATE offense.
 	1. Letting a player live for a few seconds before killing him will still count as a spawn kill.